charliermarsh/java-ml/README.md

 ## Contact

-For any questions, please reach out to David Dohan (dmrd@princeton.edu) or Charlie Marsh (crmarsh@princeton.edu).
+For any questions, please reach out to David Dohan (ddohan@princeton.edu) or Charlie Marsh (crmarsh@princeton.edu).